Category Archives: Saxe-Altenburg Royals

 Ernst II with his wife and children, c1906. source: Wikipedia

 Ernst became Duke following his uncle’s death on February 7, 1908.
 He was a popular ruler who made efforts to be close to his subjects.
-He would hold audiences for any and all who wanted to meet with him.
+He would hold audiences for anyone who wanted to meet with him.
 He also pursued his interests in science and technology, opening an airfield in 1911, and owning one of the first cars in the duchy.
 During most of his reign, he continued with his military career.
 At the outbreak of World War I, he commanded a regiment that was part of the IV Army Corps on the Western Front.
 He was appointed General of the Infantry in 1914 and Commander of the 8th Division in 1915.
 He retired fully from military service in August 1916.

 Schloss Fröhliche Wiederkunft. photo: By Fovea112 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=14542089

-Although he retained ownership of Altenburg Castle, he left the castle in 1922 and moved to Schloss Fröhliche Wiederkunft in Wolfersdorf, Germany one of the family’s privately owned estates.
+Although Ernst retained ownership of Altenburg Castle, he left the castle in 1922 and moved to Schloss Fröhliche Wiederkunft in Wolfersdorf, Germany one of the family’s privately owned estates.
 Literally translated as ‘The Castle of Happy Return’, the Schloss dated back to the 1500s and had been thoroughly restored and expanded in the 1850s and 1860s by Ernst’s great-uncle Joseph, the former Duke of Saxe-Altenburg.

 Ernst became a member of the Nazi Party in May 1937, and the following year received honorary citizenship from the City of Altenburg.
 He gifted Altenburg Castle to the city, in 1943.
-After World War II, he refused an offer to relocate to the British occupation zone, preferring to gain citizenship in the German Democratic Republic. also known as East Germany.
+After World War II, he refused an offer to relocate to the British occupation zone, preferring to gain citizenship in the German Democratic Republic also known as East Germany.
 The East German government expropriated his beloved Schloss Fröhliche Wiederkunft in 1946, but Ernst was given the use of the residence for the remainder of his life.

 At the age of 83, Ernst II, Duke of Saxe-Altenburg died at Schloss Fröhliche Wiederkunft on March 22, 1955.
 He is buried in the Ducal Cemetery in Trockenborn-Wolfersdorf alongside his second wife.
 He was the only former German ruler who was a citizen of the German Democratic Republic (East Germany), and the last surviving sovereign from the German Empire.
 The Saxe-Altenburg line ended in 1991, following the death of Ernst’s son, Hereditary Prince Georg Moritz.